Drain-waste-vent system: Fittings

-All DWV systems require various sized fittings and pipes which are measured by their internal diameter of both the pipes and the fittings which, and in most cases are schedule 40 PVC wye's, tee's, elbows ranging from 90 degrees to 22.5 degrees for both inside diameter fitment (street) as well as outer diameter fitment (hub), repair and slip couplings, reducer couplings, and pipe which is typically ten feet in length.
-All DWV system fittings sizes are based on the inside diameter of the pipe that goes into the fittings.
-These are known as hub fittings.
-Sizes for hub fittings such as wye's and tee's and crosses are based on the inside diameter of the pipe that goes into the hub of the fittings.
+All DWV systems require various sized fittings and pipes which are measured by their internal diameter of both the pipes and the fittings which, and in most cases are Schedule 40 PVC wye's, tee's, elbows ranging from 90 degrees to 22.5 degrees for both inside diameter fitment (street) as well as outer diameter fitment (hub), repair and slip couplings, reducer couplings, and pipe which is typically ten feet in length.
+Sizes for hub fittings such as wye's and tee's are based on the inside diameter of the pipe that goes into their hubs.
 Items such as washer boxes and Studor vents are also measured by the internal diameter of the fittings.